 Traditionally canvas that is to be used for oil paint is sealed with an oil based primer, and it’s not suitable for acrylic painting.
-More recently factories started selling canvases primed with acrylic primer which can be used as ground for both acrylic and oil paints.
+More recently factories started selling canvases primed with an acrylic primer which can be used as ground for both acrylic and oil paints.
 This primer is bright white and can be applied directly on the canvas.
 Acrylic primer is often called acrylic gesso that is a totally different thing from real gesso, made from chalk and not flexible.
-If you buy pre-packaged canvas, read the label, if it’s compatible with acrylic painting it will tell you.
+If you buy pre-packaged canvas, read the label, if it’s compatible with acrylic paint it will say so.

 If you use acrylic paint on oil-primed canvas the oily surface will eventually cause the paint to peel and flake.

-If you don’t want to prepare your own canvas, you can buy ready-primed canvases on a roll or already stretched on light wood frames, available in many sizes at every arts store.
+If you don’t want to prepare your own canvas, you can buy ready-primed canvases on a roll or already stretched on light wood frames, available in many sizes at every art store.

 Canvas-covered boards are a more inexpensive option to stretched canvases.
 They also come with different surfaces: very fine or coarse.
 I started out using only canvas-covered boards, but then I switch to stretched canvas because boards, which are made of cardboard or some wood derivative, can absorb moisture and deform with time, so storage becomes an issue.